 How to Avoid Online Job Scams

 Stay vigilant to keep yourself safe from online job scams.
-Big alarm bells should ring if a potential employer asks for upfront payments or fees.
+If a potential employer asks for upfront payments or fees, big alarm bells should ring.
 Scammers often hide these charges by saying they are for supplies, inventory, or even training materials.

 You must double-check these details; legitimate jobs rarely ask you to pay before your start date.

 Notice the small details in job postings, too; they can tip you off about a scam.
 Misspellings and grammatical errors usually indicate a rushed and poorly constructed scam attempt.
 Employers may be untrustworthy if they cannot provide a physical address, references, or a detailed job description.